 The new revision also facilitated an efficient transition between corporate reorganization and liquidation.
 After the initiation decision, the court must compare the going-concern value of the firm with its liquidation value.
 If the liquidation value is larger than the going-concern value, the court must declare the liquidation of the firm.
-Donga Construction was liquidated in early 2001; it was the first large firm to travel down this path.
+Donga Construction, which was liquidated in early 2001, was the first large firm to travel down this path.
 The mandatory liquidation provision could be considered as a reform that contributes to enhance the efficiency of bankruptcy system.

 However, the mandatory liquidation provision created an unintended consequence.
 The possibility of liquidation instilled fear among failing firms to a point where many attempted to avoid the judicial rehabilitation procedures.
-Resolving this problem in the current judicial bankruptcy system remains as one of the major future policy objectives in Korea.
+Resolving this problem in the current judicial bankruptcy system remains one of the major future policy objectives in Korea.

-2.3 Bankruptcy Policy Reform and the Productivity Dynamics of Bankruptcy Cohorts
+9.2.3 Bankruptcy Policy Reform and the Productivity Dynamics of Bankruptcy Cohorts

-Firms go bankrupt due to their inability to pay their debts. rom the perspective of designing a corporate bankruptcy system, a critical element is the ability to distinguish (or to elicit information on) whether an insolvent firm's financial distress is temporary or persistent.
-One method to resolve this issue empirically is analyzing the productivity of insolvent firms.
-In the study, we construct total factor productivity measures for the firms in our data set to evaluate the performance of the corporate bankruptcy system instituted after the economic crisis.
-In the analysis we examine a failing firm's cross-sectional distribution of corporate bankruptcy and time series productivity pre and post bankruptcy filing.
+Firms go bankrupt due to their inability to pay their debts.
+A critical element in designing a corporate bankruptcy system is the ability to distinguish (or to elicit information on) whether an insolvent firm's financial distress is temporary or persistent.
+One method by which to resolve this issue empirically is analyzing the productivity of insolvent firms.
+In the study, we construct TFP measures for the firms in our data set to evaluate the performance of the corporate bankruptcy system instituted after the economic crisis.
+We examine a failing firm's cross-sectional distribution of corporate bankruptcy and time series productivity before and after bankruptcy filing.

-< Use of Bankruptcy Procedures by Chaebol Category after the Crisis > shows the composition of bankruptcy procedures applied to insolvent firms by the chaebol category from 1997 to 1999.
+Use of Bankruptcy Procedures by Chaebol Category after the Crisis

+Table 9.2 shows the composition of bankruptcy procedures applied to insolvent firms by chaebol category from 1997 to 1999.
 The table demonstrates the relative share of bankruptcy procedures among insolvent firms, weighted by the size of assets.
-The insolvent firms in a given year include only those that went bankrupt for the first time in that year and excludes those from other years; hence, the table gives us the incidence of new bankruptcies in the specific year.
-By focusing on the year cohorts, we can control for various year-specific effects and single out the relationship between the various rehabilitation settlements and the size factor over time.
+The insolvent firms in a given year include only those that went bankrupt for the first time in that year and exclude